IliasSim/Wizard-Werdna-Ring-Adventure/README.md

 ![Wizard_Werdna_Ring_health_potion](images/Wizard_Werdna_Ring_health_potion.png) ![Wizard_Werdna_Ring_mana_potion](images/Wizard_Werdna_Ring_mana_potion.png) ![Wizard_Werdna_Ring_weapon](images/Wizard_Werdna_Ring_weapon.png)

-*Health potion depiction (right), Mana potion depiction (center) weapon depiction (left)*
+*Health potion depiction (left), Mana potion depiction (center) weapon depiction (right)*
 #### *Werdna ring*
 This is a special case of item.
 Is the item for which our Hero starts his adventure.
 When the Hero find it, he can press p and end the game.
 The depiction of the ring is the same with the stairs (a yellow tile).

 ## **Hero Status**
-The status of the hero is depicted on the left upper corner of the game screen outside the map depiction.
+The status of the hero is depicted on the right upper corner of the game screen outside the map depiction.
 The information that are presented are the type of the Hero, the name of the Hero, the hitponts of the hero, the mana points of the hero, the name of the weapon he posses, the strenght of the warrior or the inteligence of the wizard, the damage the Hero can induce (the Hero strength or inteligenge plus the boost from the weapon he posses), the potions the Hero posses, the Hero level and finaly the Hero current experience points.

 ![Wizard_Werdna_Ring_hero_status](images/Wizard_Werdna_Ring_hero_status.png)